vipingup17/commenting-system/README.md

 python manage.py runserver
 ```

-## Deployment
+## Using the application

-To use the already deployed system
+To use the application

-* The system is deployed on an AWS EC2 instance having Ubuntu 18.04
-* Gunicorn and Nginx are used as application server and reverse proxy respectively

-I have created 4 users for working with the API endpoints
+Let us say you have created 4 users for working with the API endpoints

 ```
 User2 with pk as 2